STAT545-UBC-hw-2018-19/hw05-CeciliaLe07/hw05-CeciliaLe07.md

     ##  $ pop      : int  8691212 9712569 10794968 11872264 13177000 14074100 15184200 16257249 17481977 18565243 ...
     ##  $ gdpPercap: num  10040 10950 12217 14526 16789 ...

-Finally, we can known the number of countries per continent on this data frame by:
+Finally, we can know the number of countries per continent on this dataframe by:

 ``` r
 gapminder %>%